 My latest CV is available here.

 I am a development economist and demographer.
-I will be joining the economics faculty at CUNY Hunter College in Fall 2022.
+I am an Assistant Professor in Economics at CUNY Hunter College.
 I completed my PhD in Economics from the University of Texas at Austin.
 My research focuses on the interrelationships among health, the environment, and social inequality in India.

 My working paper, co-authored with other students, "Social disadvantage, economic inequality, and life expectancy in nine Indian states," (published in Proceedings of the National Academy of Sciences) was the winner of the 2021 Dorothy S. Thomas Award, given by the Population Association of America for the best graduate student paper on the interrelationships among social, economic, and demographic variables.
 The study is the first to estimate and decompose life expectancy differences between higher-caste Hindus and three of India's most disadvantaged social groups: Adivasis, Dalits, and Muslims.